freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### February 25, 2022
+1. Flutter is a popular open-source toolkit for coding cross-platform apps.
+You can then run these apps on Android, iOS, Windows, and Mac. freeCodeCamp uses Flutter to build our own Android app, rather than Android's usual Java code.
+And I have a lot of friends working at big tech companies who develop using it, too.
+This in-depth course for beginners will show you how to build your own app and publish it.
+(37 hour YouTube course): https://www.freecodecamp.org/news/learn-flutter-full-course/

+2. If you've ever wanted to learn how to use Linux as your operating system, this course is for you.
+It will walk you through the Linux tool ecosystem and help you install it on a computer.
+You'll gain an understanding of Linux's file structure, package manager, and more.
+(3 hour YouTube course): https://www.freecodecamp.org/news/learn-the-basics-of-the-linux-operating-system/

+3. Learn NestJS by building your own bookmark API.
+This full stack JavaScript course will show you how to build a scalable back-end using NestJS, along with Postgres, Docker, Passport.js, and other popular tools.
+(4 hour YouTube course): https://www.freecodecamp.org/news/learn-nestjs-by-building-a-crud-api/

+4. I hear from many developers who would like to work remotely.
+Some want to travel the world as a "digital nomad."
+Others just want to spend more of the day with their families.
+This tutorial will give you some of the pros and cons of working remotely, as well as share some tips for how to uncover remote development opportunities.
+(25 minute read): https://www.freecodecamp.org/news/remote-work-how-to-find-remote-working-jobs-from-home/

+5. And if you land a remote role, this guide will help you make the most of it.
+You'll learn techniques for separating work from your personal life – even when those share the same space.
+(12 minute read): https://www.freecodecamp.org/news/working-from-home-tips-to-stay-productive/

+Quote of the Week: *"When I am working on a problem, I never think about beauty.
+I think only of how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong."* — Buckminister Fuller, Architect and Systems Theorist

 ### February 18, 2022
 1. Learn C++ for beginners.
 This course will show you how to install the C++ programming language and start writing and running your code.
 You'll learn concepts like control flow, data handling, object oriented programming, pointers & references, polymorphism, and even some functional programming.
 (31 hour YouTube course): https://www.freecodecamp.org/news/learn-c-with-free-31-hour-course/